 EXPECTATIONS OF STUDENT BEHAVIOUR

-Should a student cause concerns in school, he/she will be placed on a report card, in order to monitor progress and behaviour.
-There are a number or different cards:
+Should a student cause concerns in school, he/she will be placed on ‘report’, in order to monitor progress and behaviour.
+There are a number of different stages to this system:

 For a small number of students, who find mainstream schooling very difficult, alternative provision will be sought before taking the step of permanent exclusion.

-Please note: the detention slip is to inform you about a detention, not to seek approval.
+Please Note: Notification of a detention is to inform you about it, not to seek approval.
 The school’s decision on the matter will be final.

 |School Performance & Tables|